Dump & Load Scripts (^d)

 Target AI Dir Scripts are configured with this directory containing the target database AI file

-If you are running the commercial version of ProTop and use the "^d" command key, you will see the form above.
+You will see the form above when you run the commercial version of ProTop and use the "^d" command key.
 Tab through and set each value.
 Use F1/GO/Ctrl-X to create the dump & load scripts with these advanced features:

 • The proposed structure file has dedicated areas for large tables and other areas based on rows per block